superfly/docs/metrics-and-logs/error-codes.html.md

 #### PM11: Machine recently stopped

-Machine states are broadcast to the Fly proxies in an eventually consistent manner.
+Machine states are broadcasted to the Fly proxies in an eventually consistent manner.
 So, edge proxies may not have an up-to-date picture about machine states.
 A machine that appears as `started` to the edge proxy may actually have been recently stopped.

 If the edge proxy forwards a request to a recently stopped machine, and there are other machines available to handle the request, the `PM11` error will be returned to the edge proxy.
 The error informs the proxy about the `stopped` state of the machine, and instructs the edge to forward the request to another machine.